 The daily regimen in Āyurveda is described in the very earliest of its teachings, including the Suśruta samhitā and Caraka saṃhitā, which originally date back to before 1000 BCE.
-Dinacaryā is extolled through the history of Āyurveda, as the single most important practice in the prevention of disease and maintenance of health.
-Modeled on natural rhythms and cycles that connect to us to the earth, the practice of dinacaryā allows us to consciously remove obstructive and unskilful elements in our lives, to create a more peaceful, balanced and harmonious approach to living.
+Dinacaryā (din-a-char-yaa) is extolled through the history of Āyurveda, as the single most important practice in the prevention of disease and maintenance of health.
+Modeled on natural rhythms and cycles that connect to us to the earth, the practice of dinacaryā allows us to consciously remove obstructive and unskillful elements in our lives, to create a more peaceful, balanced and harmonious approach to living.
 In a nutshell, dinacaryā serves to make you, your clients, or your patients, happier, healthier people.

 The practice of dinacaryā contains many facets, and in this program you will develop a working knowledge of them all.
 Traditionally, the practice of dinacaryā is comprised of three primary components: